jinetty/pyfetch/README.md

 </p>

 # pyfetch

-Stylish and simple fetch for your terminal.
+Stylish and simple fetch for your terminal that is customizable, and fast.

 # Dependencies
 * fontawesome on your system